yusuke-imoto-lab/V-Mapper/sphinx/index.rst

-.. scRECODE documentation master file, created by sphinx-quickstart on Fri Oct  8 15:45:48 2021.
+..
+V-Mapper documentation master file, created by sphinx-quickstart on Fri Oct  8 15:45:48 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.